nozomione/BE-discuttion/BE-discussion-meeting-note.md

 ## 06/26/2024
 **Issue:** [Management command to generate portal wide metadata only download](https://github.com/AlexsLemonade/scpca-portal/issues/708)

-- Add a link to the draft issue here
+- Add a link to the draft issue
-- List questions if any
+- Add questions if any